knifter/lib-TwoWireDevice/README.md

 ```

 ## PlatformIO
-I'm a big advocate of [Platform-IO](https://platformio.org/platformio-ide).
-To use this library with you PlatformIO project add this to you platformio.ini environment:
+I'm an advocate of [Platform-IO](https://platformio.org/platformio-ide).
+To use this library with your PlatformIO project, add this to you platformio.ini environment:
 ```
 lib_deps =
   https://github.com/knifter/lib-TwoWireDevice